Cabin Fever

 The ceiling started talking to him in September.

-He lived by himself in a small house looking out on Green Bay.
+He lived alone in a small house, looking out on Green Bay.

-About seven in the morning on a Monday he woke up and lay in bed thinking.
+He woke up at about seven on a Monday morning and lay in bed thinking.
 The first fall chill had invaded the room.
-From under the warm covers he wasn’t in a hurry to carpe any deims.
+From under the warm covers, he wasn't in a hurry to carpe any deims.
 His Kindle sat on the bedside table streaming a Gabriel Iglesias stand up special.
-That’s a habit he developed years ago.
-He generally first woke around four thirty, fired up his tablet and listened to comedians.
+That's a habit he developed years ago.
+He generally woke around four thirty, fired up his tablet, and listened to comedians.
 It helped him relax; he often fell back asleep in less than a minute.
-Sometimes he woke up laughing.
+Sometimes, he woke up laughing.

-He remembered the garbage needed to get to the curb before eight.
-That thought kicked him into gear a bit.
+He remembered that the garbage needed to be at the end of the drive before eight, which kicked him into gear a bit.

 Then the ceiling whispered, "Hey, that's one exciting life you got going there."

-The ceiling had never talked before and the dog didn’t seem to like it.
+The ceiling had never talked before, and the dog didn't like it.

-The ceiling’s drywall was textured with a method called skip troweling – a fast and cheap finishing treatment.
-Contractors liked the process because any minimum wage schmoe with half a brain could skip trowel a room in a couple of hours.
+The ceiling's drywall was textured using skip troweling, a fast and cheap finishing treatment.
+Contractors liked the process because any minimum-wage schmoe with half a brain could skip trowel a room in a couple of hours.

-Sometimes as the sun came up he’d stare at the rough texture of the area over his bed and imagined he saw things.
+Sometimes, as the sun rose, he'd stare at the rough texture of the area over his bed and imagine he saw things.
 One area kind of looked like a naked woman if he squinted his eyes just right.
 That was his favorite chunk of the ceiling.
 The rest just looked like a bas-relief map.

 After the ceiling spoke to him, he remembered Ebenezer Scrooge and how the first time his dead partner spoke to Ebenezer from the door knocker, Scrooge thought it was a case of indigestion.
-Now he tried to remember what he’d eaten before going to sleep.
+Now, he tried to remember what he'd eaten before sleeping.

 He rolled out of bed and gave Bo some extra scratches behind his ears to calm him down.

 While he pulled on his jeans, he decided not to drag the garbage to the road.
 The disposal company provided a large container on wheels.
-A week’s worth of his trash only filled about a quarter of the bin.
-When the weather cooled he often waited a couple of weeks before taking it to the end of the driveway because the rubbish didn’t stink.
+A week's worth of his trash only filled about a quarter of the bin.
+When the weather cooled, he often waited a couple of weeks before taking the rubbish to the end of the driveway because it didn't stink.

 His ceiling commented, "Way to go, you've decided on the half-assed approach again.
 You're a champ at that.
 Maybe that's why you lost your damn job."